Tolsi/op1dumps/README.md

 Be sure to read the documentation for your processor before doing this.
 A data recorded once cannot be changed!

 * TE-OP-1-flash-dump-fw241-boot-ok-formated-fw-MT29F4G08ABBDA@BGA63_2131.BIN.zip - flash bump with worked boot v2.27 and empty formatted firmware v2.41

+# Acknowledgments

+*[tabascoeye](https://github.com/tabascoeye) for help and previous experiments with the device and Blackfin tool building, reading OTP dump

+*Nanak0n aka Viktor89 for countless chip re-soldering on the knee and board analysis

+*Igor and Sergey - guys with the programmer for BGA63